 Our opinion-based Expert Views run between 400 and 1,000 words; your mileage may vary and we edit all articles before publishing them, so don't worry if the count runs a bit over.
 These guest editorials should make a clear point and provide a fresh prospective or insights for our readership that go beyond the typical issues we cover daily in our news coverage.
 Most importantly, they should not focus on promoting a particular company or its products, as they are intended as education rather than as advertising or marketing.

 If you'd like to contribute a guest editorial, I invite you to email email@example.com and let us know what you'd like to write about.
-Or, if you already have an article handy and ready for submission, feel free to send it along as a DOC file.
+Or, if you already have an article handy and ready for submission, feel free to send it along as a DOC file (no PDFs, please, as I edit all articles before publishing them).
 Please submit only articles that have not been previously published in print or online, as we prefer that our content remain exclusive to RFID Journal for six months after the date of publication, during which time we promote the articles in our weekly email newsletters.

 We also accept longer contributed articles, including case studies and advisory pieces, which we post to our white paper library.
 RFID Journal invites members of the academic, industrial and research communities to submit white papers relevant to our coverage areas.
 Topics include supply chain, manufacturing, healthcare, retail, asset tracking, standards and regulations, social distancing, vaccine management, security, privacy and more.
 White papers should be 1,000 to 2,000 words in length, though again, they can be longer if the topic warrants it, and they should be submitted as a PDF.